Master of Science: Clinical Nurse Leader FAQs

 Do I need to take the Graduate Record Exam (GRE) to apply?

 GRE's are no longer required of applicants.
 Applicants must demonstrate evidence of high scholastic achievement.
-The School of Nursing uses the degree-granting institution GPA as one measure of an applicant's academic potential.
+The College of Nursing uses the degree-granting institution GPA as one measure of an applicant's academic potential.
 A successful applicant will typically have a GPA of 3.00 or above (on a 4.00 scale).
 If the GPA is lower than 3.00, applicant may still apply and be considered for admission.
 The final admission decision is based upon the complete file.
 You can have the scores forwarded to the Graduate School at the University of Massachusetts when you apply.

 What else do I need to apply to the Nursing Program?

 You would apply just as you would to the other programs.
 The degree you will be receiving is through the University of Massachusetts.
-Because the mechanics of the program (registration, course payment, etc.) are supported through the Continuing Education Division all registration and payment of courses will be done through them.
+Because the mechanics of the program (registration, course payment, etc.) are supported through the Continuing Education Division, all registration and payment of courses will be done through them.
 You will receive that information once you are accepted into the program.

 To read about technical requirements for taking online courses, please click here.